AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Services/QueryResult/AllElementsWithIDReference.md

 QueryResult.AllElementsWithIDReference Method
 =============================================
-AutomationML 2.1 APIGets all the elements with identifier references.
+Gets all the elements with identifier references.
 Elements referencing the same ID are grouped together.
 Use this method to validate the existence of referenced IDs.

   **Namespace:**  [Aml.Engine.Services][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)